techiediaries/techiediaries/_posts/2020/angular-9/2019-09-10-angular-tutorial-forms-authentication-expressjs.md

 ---
 layout: post
-title: "Angular 7/8 Tutorial: Building and Submitting an Authentication Form (ngModel/ngForm/ngSubmit)"
+title: "Angular 9/8 Tutorial: Building and Submitting an Authentication Form (ngModel/ngForm/ngSubmit)"
 image: "images/content/angular-httpclient.png"
 excerpt: "In this tutorial, we'll learn to use the template-driven approach in Angular 7/8 to work with forms.
 We'll learn about the NgForm, ngModel and ngSubmit and how to create an authentication system with Node and Express.js" tags : [angular, angular8, angular-9-form-examples, angular-9-fullstack-examples, angular-9-tutorials]
 ---

-In this tutorial, we'll learn to use the template-driven approach in Angular 7/8 to work with forms.
+In this tutorial, we'll learn to use the template-driven approach in Angular 9/8 to work with forms.
 We'll learn about the `NgForm`, `ngModel` and `ngSubmit` directives which are the essential concepts in template-based forms and how to create an authentication system with Node and Express.js

-> **Note**: This tutorial works with Angular 7 and 8.
+> **Note**: This tutorial also works with Angular 7 and 8.

+## Why Using Forms in Angular 9?

 Forms and authentication are common features in every Angular app or generally any web application.
 A form is used to collect and submit information to web servers which will usually be persisted in a database while authentication is used to verify the identity of users before allowing them to access protected resources on the server.

+## Creating Forms in Angular 9 by Example

-In this tutorial, you will create an Angular 8 application with two forms that send user information to a RESTful server to save it in the database (registration) and then allow users to authenticate themselves.
+In this tutorial, you will create an Angular 9 application with two forms that send user information to a RESTful server to save it in the database (registration) and then allow users to authenticate themselves.
 You'll create a login and register components with two forms to register and login users.

 Since Angular is only for the front-end, we'll also need a back-end server.
 We'll quickly create a server with Node and Express.js that exposes two endpoints for registering and authenticating users.